MargaretThomas/scripts/Excel macros/ColorCellsByDate/README.md

 ## Overview

-This macro colors the cells in column B based on the dates in column A. Each unique date gets a different color.
+This macro colors the cells in column A and B based on the dates in column A. Each unique date gets a different color.
 The code uses a `Collection` to keep track of the dates and their corresponding colors.

 ## Instructions